 STEP THREE: MOISTURISE DRY SKIN

 Moisturise dry, sensitive skin all over your body with a dollop of creamy Almond Milk & Honey Body Lotion and dry skin with our Shea Body Lotion.
-Our Shea Body Lotion is now 100% vegan and enriched with three times as much Community Trade shea butter.
+Our Shea Body Lotion is enriched with three times as much Community Trade shea butter.
 Find your perfect Body Butter for dry skin below.

 STEP FOUR: MOISTURISE DRY HANDS

 Keep hard-grating hands feeling soft, smooth and protected with our hydrating Hemp Hand Protector or Shea Hand Cream.
 For dry, sensitive skin, use Almond Milk & Honey Hand Cream.
 They’re lightweight and non-greasy so you can just smooth them on and rub your hands together whenever you feel like they need some quick hydration.